rmsk2/pwman/README.md

 `windomainsock.go`.
 UNIX domain sockets not only allow additional access control but on Windows they are also noticebly faster than
 TCP over the loopback device.

 I have added `pwserv` to my startup programs in Ubuntu to eliminate the hassle to remeber to start it before using `clitool`.
+Another way to simplify calls to `clitool` is to set the environment variable `PWMANFILE` to the file system location of the password safe file.
+If this variable is set and `-i` is not specified then `clitool` uses the value from the environment.
+If `-i` is present this value takes precedence.

 # Building